All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 I have ADHD and my eating feels out of control.
 Could Wegovy help with that specifically?

 If you have ADHD and struggle with impulsive or binge eating that has led to clinically significant weight gain, Wegovy could be appropriate for the weight management aspect, provided you meet prescribing criteria.
 The eating-related benefits would stem from its appetite-suppressing effects, not from treating ADHD directly.
-Addressing impulsive eating in ADHD often requires a combined approach including ADHD medication optimization, behavioral strategies, and potentially weight management medication. impulsive eating and ADHD
+Addressing impulsive eating in ADHD often requires a combined approach including ADHD medication improvement, behavioral strategies, and potentially weight management medication. impulsive eating and ADHD

 Are there any clinical trials I can join to study this?